garythedog/smart-store-wilkersonderek/README.md

 3. **Implication (Meaning):** Why does it matter?
 4. **Action (Outcome):** What should the business do next?

-This structure ensures that visuals are not just charts but *drivers of decision‑making*.
+This structure ensures that visuals are not just charts but *drivers of decision-making*.

 ---